usacs/slideshowk_redux/DESCRIPTION.md

-# Slideshowk Project Description
+# Slideshow Karaoke Redux
 ## by Ez Ablaza

 # Goal:
-To recreate the public speaking game "slideshow karaoke", which is widely popular at hackathons and other events.
+To recreate the public speaking game "slideshow karaoke" or "battle decks", a widely popular game at hackathons, icebreakers, and other events.

 # How to Play:
 There are two roles: